Set permissions to access Analytics and Analytics views

 Access denied response

-Analytics is designed to provide accurate data, not data trimmed by your security settings.
+Analytics is designed to provide exact data, not data trimmed by your security settings.

 For example, take the following scenario: